Location | Travel | Lodging

 A: Becoming a Mealtime Partner

 Lunches are included in the workshop registration fee.
-They are held at Fallen Oak B & B where space is limited.
+They are held at the New Visions House where space is limited.
 Therefore, we cannot accommodate family members for our lunch meals.

 A: Mentoring Weekend